BasmaAlshehri/BasmaApp/README.md

 after that it will shows Clinet_id and Clinet Secret_id

 # After generating 'Basma App' settings using Oauth apps in github , we make this code using JavaScript language to implement it
+# NOTE :( the code is also uploaded in separete page in our project page in github as "JavaScribt" file )

 const express = require('express')